To speed deportations, Trump revives rarely used laws

 “Everybody should be concerned when the government says they don’t need to prove anything,” he says.

+An immigration judge on Friday ruled that Mr. Khalil can be deported, which his lawyers say they’ll continue to fight.

-Lawyers for Mr. Khalil are fighting his detention and possible deportation.
-An immigration judge in Louisiana, where he’s detained, asked the government to provide its evidence in support of deporting Mr. Khalil.
+The immigration judge in Louisiana, where Mr. Khalil is detained, had asked the government to provide its evidence in support of deporting Mr. Khalil.

 In a partially redacted memo obtained by the AP, Secretary of State Marco Rubio said his determination was based on Mr. Khalil’s role in “antisemitic protests and disruptive activities, which fosters a hostile environment for Jewish students.”

-Note: Editor's note: This story was updated to include the result of a court ruling on the afternoon of April 11, the date of initial publication, that Columbia University protester Mahmoud Khalil could be deported.